prateeppyntk/data-projects/Sales Analysis Dashboard (Using The Retail Sales Dataset)/README.md

-# Sales Analysis Dashboard (Using The Retail Sales Dataset)
+# Sales Analysis Dashboard - Using The Retail Sales Dataset

 ## About Project